 Core courses are compulsory.
-If a student feels that he/she already knows the course well enough, they have the option of taking a drop test at the beginning of the course.
-A satisfactory performance (> B; i.e., > 65%) then allows the student to automatically earn credits for the course.
+If a student feels that they already knows the course well enough, they can appear for a drop test at the beginning of the course.
+A satisfactory performance (> B; i.e., > 65%) allows the student to earn credits for the course (without attending it).
 Students are required to contact the course instructor for the drop test schedule and syllabus.

-Elective courses are choices based on students.
-Students can choose electives from the courses offered at ICTS/IISc/NCBS/RRI/CAM.
-These can be classroom courses/reading courses.
-For more details on the requirements, please see the table above.
+Elective courses are based on students' preference.
+Students can choose electives from the courses offered at ICTS/IISc/NCBS/RRI/CAM and other

 Reading courses can be taken by students with any faculty member at ICTS.
-It is required that the course be graded through regular assignments or through two exams (mid-term and final) or a combination of these.
+These courses are graded through either regular assignments, or through two exams (mid-term and final), or a combination of these.

 Projects can be done with any faculty member at ICTS.
+Students are encouraged to do projects with multiple groups before choosing the thesis advisor.
 The student is graded based on a project report to be examined by the project guide, and a seminar presentation to be examined by a two-member committee.
 The final grade will be based on these two evaluations (equal weightage).

-The committee constituted to evaluate the seminars will not only grade the performance of the candidate but also determine whether the amount of work done in the Project under review is enough.
-The committee may, for example, decide that the work done was insufficient to earn full credit, in which case the student will be given an Incomplete (I) grade.
-The scope of the project will have to be extended according to the recommendations of the committee with the approval of the graduate cell and the seminar will be held at the end of the following semester.
+The committee constituted to evaluate the seminars will not only grade the performance of the candidate but also determine whether a sufficient amount of work has been done in the Project under review.
+The committee may, for example, decide that the work done is insufficient to earn full credit (8), in which case the student will be given an Incomplete (I) grade.
+The scope of the project will have to be extended according to the recommendations by the committee with the approval of the graduate cell.
+The seminar will be held again at the end of the following semester.

-iii.
-Course registration: The courses for the autumn semester are to be registered by 20th August and for the spring semester by 20th January every year.
-The summer project registration should be completed by 10th May every year.
+ii.
+Course registration

+Registration of courses/projects in each semester needs to be done by the deadline specified in the Academic Calendar (10th August for Autumn semester, 10th January for Spring semester and 10th May for Summer semester).
 The academic office and the faculty mentor should be informed about the course registration within the specified timelines.